Liniarc/rshell/README.md

 ls displays the files in order horizontally instead of vertically.

 ls assumes screen width of 80 rather than dynamically determining that

-### Todos
-Look into haddoc for haskell documentation